THE CRIME SCENE NEXUS

 One project I was involved in was a fundraiser for the community arts and culture centre and the local belly dance group.

+With a combination like that the title ‘Midnight at the Oasis‘ immediately popped into my head.
 After a week of thought and trying things on I made up my own tale out of the

 Arabian Nights and set about using that as the raison d’être.